mikedzikowski/AzureFalconCloudSecurityPreReqs/README.md

 Scope: /subscriptions/xxxx-xxxx-xxxx-xxxx

 Provider Checks:
-  ✓ Provider Microsoft.Insights is registered
+  <span style="color:green">✓</span> Provider Microsoft.Insights is registered
-  ✓ Provider Microsoft.Management is registered
+  <span style="color:green">✓</span> Provider Microsoft.Management is registered

 Owner Check:
-  ✓ Is Owner: True
+  <span style="color:green">✓</span> Is Owner: True

 Diagnostic Settings Check:
-  ✓ Activity Logs Exported: 2
+  <span style="color:green">✓</span> Activity Logs Exported: 2

 Policy Checks:
-    ✓ Require a tag and its value on resources: False ✓ Allowed locations: False
+    <span style="color:green">✓</span> Require a tag and its value on resources: False
+    <span style="color:green">✓</span> Allowed locations: False
 ```

 ## Note
 This script is designed to help identify any potential blockers or configuration issues that need to be addressed before proceeding with Falcon Cloud Security onboarding.
-If you see any red X indicators, please review the requirements documentation or contact CrowdStrike Support for assistance.
+If you see any <span style="color:red">✗</span> indicators, please review the requirements documentation or contact CrowdStrike Support for assistance.

+Note: If viewing this README in a plain text editor, the colored symbols may not appear.
+When running the script, you will see colored indicators in your PowerShell console.